paladin-t/my_basic/sample/yard/README.md

 **Copyright (C) 2011 - 2017 Wang Renxin.
 All rights reserved.**

 "Yet Another RPG Dungeon" is a text based game.
-It's a simple comprehensive example and a tutorial which demonstrates lots of concepts of MY-BASIC.
+It's a simple comprehensive example and a tutorial which demonstrates lots of aspects of MY-BASIC.

 ### Usage